-Lacecap hydrangeas are hydrangeas whose flowers look like flat caps with frilly edges, which gave the shrubs their unusual yet appropriate moniker.
+Lacecap hydrangeas are hydrangeas whose flower heads look like flat caps with frilly edges, which gave the shrubs their unusual yet appropriate moniker.
 Like mophead hydrangeas, lacecap hydrangeas belong to the bigleaf hydrangea species (Hydrangea macrophylla), which is native to Japan.

 While all lacecap hydrangeas share a round disk of short flowers encircled by showier, lacy flowers, the shrubs vary in size, bloom color, and bloom time.
+Wide, dark green serrated leaves provide a lush background for the large flower heads.
+Like most hydrangeas, these are fast-growing shrubs, averaging 2 feet or more per year.
 Planting time is in the fall or early spring.

 Lacecap hydrangea is toxic to humans, and toxic to pets.

 |Soil pH||Acidic, neutral|